-By means of a graphical user interface or via a browser (WEBconfig).
+- By means of a graphical user interface or via a browser (WEBconfig).
 This option is only available if you have network access to the device's IP address from your computer.

-Instructions for configuring the device with WEBconfig are available in the chapter "Web-based configuration".

-Text-orientated configuration via a console (Command Line Interface - CLI): This method of configuration, which requires a program such as Telnet, Hyperterminal, or similar, can be conducted over a network connection or with a direct connection via serial interface (RS-232).

-Instructions for configuring the device with CLI are available in the chapter "Command line interface".
+You can access WEBconfig via a encrypted connection over SSL as well. - Instructions for configuring the device with WEBconfig are available in the chapter "Web-based configuration". - Text-orientated configuration via a console (Command Line Interface CLI): This method of configuration, which requires a program such as Telnet, SSH, Hyperterminal, or similar, can be conducted over a network connection or with a direct connection via serial interface (RS-232). - Instructions for configuring the device with CLI are available in the chapter "Command line interface".